-- 1 Historical Foundations: When Was the Baroque Period?
+- 1 Historical Foundations of the Baroque Period

 - 2 What Is Baroque Art?

-The Baroque period began during the the late 1500s until the early 1700s, and was wide and varied throughout Europe.
-Its principles of extravagance, ornateness, and decorated details were portrayed in a range of cultural mediums like paintings, architecture, sculpture, literature, and music.
-It was a period of revival in art and culture with deep roots in the religious structures and powers of Western Europe at the time, which was the Catholic Church, and presently referred to as the Roman Catholic Church.
+When was the Baroque period?
+The Baroque period began during the the late 1500s and lasted until the early 1700s.
+The movement’s reach was considered to be incredibly wide and varied throughout many European countries.
+The Baroque style was founded on the principles of extravagance, ornateness, and intricately decorated details that were portrayed in a range of traditional mediums such as paintings, architecture, sculpture, literature, and music.
+It was regarded as a period of revival across art and culture, with deep roots in the religious structures and powers of Western Europe at the time.
+These religious structures included the Catholic Church, which is presently referred to as the Roman Catholic Church.

-Baroque art of any kind was inseparably linked to the Catholic Church.
-In fact, the Church informed what art should look like in order to have a desired effect upon the people.
-It was made to inspire grandeur and awe in the people who experienced it, and became a wholly new sensory experience.
+Baroque art, of any kind, was inseparably linked to the Catholic Church.
+In fact, the Church had a great influence over shaping the conventions around what art should look like to have a desired effect on the people.
+Baroque art was made to inspire grandeur and awe in the people who experienced it and became a wholly new sensory religious experience.

-The Catholic Church backed the Baroque style because it needed a new and enlivened approach to inspire and uplift the common people again, as well as to connect them with the Church and its majesty.
-After the turmoil of war and conflicts from the Reformation, this was a refreshing resurgence for the Church.
+The Catholic Church supported the Baroque style because it needed a new and enlivened approach to inspire and uplift the common people, as well as to connect them with the Church and its majestic nature.

-To understand the advancements that Baroque Art brought to art and culture, we need to look at the historical foundations underpinning this period.
+To better understand the advancements that Baroque art brought to art and culture in the 17th century, we need to look at the historical foundations underpinning this complex movement.

 The Reformation: The Catholic Church and Protestants